putztzu/testweb/index.md

 ### More Themes
 http://jekyllthemes.org/

-### Switching from one theme to another, aka Changing your clothes
+### Switching from one theme to another, aka Changing your Look
-At least one popular Jekyll "How To" site described creating a new site and migrating content, Don not!
+At least one popular Jekyll "How To" site described creating a new site and migrating content to simply change themes, Don't!
 You can find, browse and install themes using rake<br />
 http://jekyllbootstrap.com/usage/jekyll-theming.html